-Cleveland and Northeast Ohio offer fun and exciting things to do around Halloween, from the perennial favorite, "Boo at the Zoo" to scary ghost tours.
+Cleveland and Northeast Ohio offer fun and exciting things to do around Halloween, from the perennial favorite "Boo at the Zoo" to scary ghost tours.
 There are parties for the little ones, a Halloween event at the aquarium, and a haunted park for all ages, and, of course, you can head to the countryside for pumpkins, corn mazes, and fresh apple cider.

-Always a sell-out, "Boo at the Zoo," offers families a safe and fun alternative to traditional trick-or-treating.
-Designed for children ages 3-11 and their parents, this event at the Cleveland Metroparks Zoo, is set up with different candy stations throughout the park.
+Always a sell-out, "Boo at the Zoo" offers families a safe and fun alternative to traditional trick-or-treating.
+Designed for children ages 3-11 and their parents, this event at the Cleveland Metroparks Zoo is set up with different candy stations throughout the park.
 Guests are encouraged to wear fun (not scary) costumes and there will be refreshments and games.
-The event stretches from Friday to Sunday on October 11 through 27, 2019, and lasts from 5 p.m.–9 p.m.
-Visit the zoo website to purchase tickets.
+The event stretches from Friday to Sunday on October 11 through 27, 2019, and lasts from 5 p.m. to 9 p.m.

 Each Friday, Saturday, and Sunday, from mid-September through late October, Cedar Point transforms itself into an eerie, haunted park.
 Scary attractions during Halloweekends include immersive mazes, scare zones, thrilling shows, and more for guests of all ages.
 The evening events are ideal for adults and older children.

 There's also the "Monster Midway Invasion Celebration Parade" each Saturday and Sunday at 4 p.m.
 For the little ones, go during the day to The Great Pumpkin Fest for less-scary entertainment and plenty of rides.

-The I-X Center indoor amusement park turns into a haunted wonderland on select weekends in October for the "I-X Trick or Treat Street" event on October 19 and 20 and again on October 26 and 27, 2019.
+The I-X Center indoor amusement park turns into a haunted wonderland for the "I-X Trick or Treat Street" event on October 19 and 20 and again on October 26 and 27, 2019.
 This not-so-scary event is designed for kids 10 and younger and their parents and features 12 spooktacular candy stations, amusement park rides, and live entertainment.
 Costumes are encouraged.